 Renowned American astronomer, cosmologist, astrophysicist and astrobiologist Carl Sagen said: ‘science is a collaborative enterprise’.
 Convergence of technology is nothing without collaboration.

 No single person, organisation or nation can realise the space opportunity alone.
-Success will lie in our ability to share ideas, challenge and encourage one another and to pool resources.
+Success will lie in our ability to share ideas, challenge and encourage one another and to pool resources that makes the difference.
 We cannot innovate unless we collaborate.